- Does your child need to lose weight?

 2. Exercises for weight loss

-Teenagers can also try cardio exercises like running, Zumba, aerobics and kickboxing at least thrice a week.
+Teenagers can also try cardio exercises like running, Zumba, aerobics and kickboxing at least three times a week.
 Strength training, interval training and cross-fit can also help your teenager lose weight and stay fit.
 Whatever your teen opts for, ensure that he practices it regularly for the best results.

 3. Weight loss diets for teenagers